Pick any day of the year.

 That's how you turn your bad experience into something (much) more positive.

-The right to a flight compensation is applicable after the event, that is - after you arrive at your final destination.
+The right to a flight compensation is applicable after the event, that is - after you arrive at your final destination, because it depends on the length of the delay.

 But here's the gist of it: